To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Paddle

-Using a series of webhooks and their API, Paddle supports the following subscription models:
+Using a series of webhooks and their API, Paddle claims to support “any billing model.”

-Paddle supports free or paid trials, however, customers will be required to provide payment details in order to start the trial.
+Paddle supports free or paid trials; however, it looks like customers will be required to provide payment details in order to start the trial.
 Paddle also automatically applies prorated amounts when customers change their plan mid-cycle (e.g., add new users or upgrade).

 Related: An In-Depth Guide to Subscription Billing Platforms (+ 5 Options)